-The important American Studio woodworker Emil Milan (1922-1985) is the subject of an almost ten-year research project in which I’ve participated.
-There will soon be a book as the culmination of the project.
+The important American Studio woodworker Emil Milan (1922-1985) is the subject of an almost ten-year research project in which I participated.
+The culmination of the project is the beautiful book EMIL MILAN MIDCENTURY MASTER.
 I invite you to learn more about Emil and the book and visit the Emil Milan Art Group on Facebook.

 Emil’s approach to woodworking was very similar to the direction I followed and as I’ve learned more about him, it’s become reassuring that I was on the right track.
 I met Emil only once, but it has had a lifetime of impact.